Telecommuting (Remote Work)

 These Guidelines are created in accordance with the minimum standards outlined in University of Wisconsin System (UWS) Administrative Policy 1228: Telecommuting, which contains the eligibility, duration, and form of the remote work agreement, limitations, and approval to better facilitate the protocols and procedures for remote work at UWSP.

-a.
-Workplace Flexibility and Business Travel: Division leaders may delegate workplace flexibility and business travel processes and approval to managers or supervisors at their discretion.
-The approval process for workplace flexibility and business travel would not require a formal remote work agreement and the process for request and approval is determined within the division.
+• The approval process for workplace flexibility does not require a formal remote work agreement and the process for request and approval is determined within the division.

-When remote work permits employees to flex their work hours (subject to mission), such a permitted shift cannot create overtime or generate night or weekend differentials unless the supervisor has required and approved the extra hours or modified shift for mission purposes for those who are not FLSA-exempt (are hourly).
-Otherwise, it is important to consider the normal work hours/days of the unit as expected from those who work remote.
+When an arrangement for remote work allows employees to flex their work hours (subject to mission), such a permitted shift cannot create overtime or generate night or weekend differentials unless the supervisor has required and approved the extra hours or modified shift for mission purposes for those who are not FLSA-exempt (are hourly).
+Otherwise, normal work hours/days of the unit will remain consistent for those who work on-campus in the unit and those who work remotely.

 Remote Work Request and Approval Process